 - the conviction was for a misdemeanor, and

-- the defendant successfully completed either a jail term or probation.
+- you completed either a jail term or probation.

 - buy a gun,